Ballymun: Regeneration

-Positive aspects

-The regeneration delivered the expected new housing, and a number of other amenities, including reworked park areas, a Dublin City Council office facility, health service facilities, a public leisure centre, the Axis arts centre, student accommodation, a new hotel, and some renewed retail facilities.

 Criticisms

 During the planning and delivery process, the regeneration project attracted well-publicised questions about accountability and democratic participation.
 During it, most of the large number of community organisations closed.
-The regeneration saw the loss of many shops, including the emptying of the only shopping centre, Ballymun Town Centre.
+The regeneration saw the loss of many shops, including the emptying of the only shopping centre, Ballymun Shopping Centre.
 This meant the 18,000 residents had to travel to other districts for major grocery, and virtually all non-grocery, shopping.
-The plan for a replacement centre failed, and as of 2021, there is no central shopping facility.
-The shopping centre was eventually demolished in 2020.
+The shopping centre was eventually demolished in 2021.
+The plan for a replacement centre failed.

 Arts during the regeneration

 During the regeneration, an organisation named Breaking Ground was set up as a "percent for art" scheme.
 This organisation commissioned a range of projects, including sculptures, and two headline projects, Hotel Ballymun and amaptocare.

-In 2007, a floor of the by-then vacant Thomas Clarke Tower was temporarily transformed into a hotel as part of an art project; the project ran for a month and was heavily booked, with a waiting list.
+In 2007, a floor of the by-then vacant Thomas Clarke Tower was temporarily transformed into a hotel as part of the Hotel Ballymun art project; the project ran for a month and was heavily booked, with a waiting list.

-As part of the New Ballymun, a tree-planting project called 'amaptocare' has been run, with more than 600 people sponsoring the planting of around 635 trees, and providing inscription texts which are engraved on plaques near the trees.
+The tree-planting project called 'amaptocare' was one of the two highest-funded arts projects in Ballymun.
+It involved more than 600 people sponsoring the planting of around 635 trees, and providing inscription texts to be engraved on plaques near the trees.
 Sponsors were informed that the all trees would be identified on a glass panel at Ballymun's central plaza.
-While the plaza was completed by 2013, the panel had, as of 2019, not yet been made.
+While the plaza was completed by 2013, the panel had, as of 2017, not yet been made.

 The most-publicised sculpture was Misneach, which portrayed a young local woman on a horse, at 1.5 times life size.
 The model, Toni Marie Shields, was selected by public auditions, and 3D-imaged in London.
 Designed to be placed centrally in the district, it was temporarily erected in front of the area's only secondary school, where, as of 2021, it remained.